-After the referendum against asset sales showed that 2/3 people were against asset sales, the National Government can apparently still see no reason to stop the sale.
+After the referendum against asset sales showed that 2/3 people were against asset sales, the National can apparently still see no reason to stop the sale.

 The New Zealand Herald writes: